Keto Protein Bars

 Are protein bars keto?

 Although high in protein, not all protein bars are suitable for a keto diet.
 Many of them contain added sugars and grains, and some have over 30 grams of carbs per bar!
-Luckily, you can make your own HOMEMADE keto bars that are cheaper, more delicious, and take seconds to prepare.
+Luckily, you can make your own HOMEMADE keto bars that are cheaper and more delicious, and they take seconds to prepare.

 • Made with 4 ingredients.
 Count them yourself!
 Just a nut butter (almond), sticky sweetener (keto maple syrup), protein powder and some sugar free chocolate to give them a chocolate shell!